Professional Master of Business Administration (MBA) (Part-Time)

-The first four semesters of the program are comprised of core courses taught in a lockstep fashion.
+The first four semesters of the program comprise core courses taught in a lockstep fashion.
 After the first four semesters, students may decide to speed up or slow down (while keeping in mind the seven-year time frame) to make maximum use of their company’s reimbursement policy.
-Ours is a cohort approach that includes small groups within the cohort.
-Each entering cohort is given a number that will identify the group throughout the program.
-Within the cohort, students are assigned to four- or five-person teams.
-These teams will stay together throughout the first four semesters of the core courses.
-Students will form their own teams for any electives that they take.
+Ours is a cohort approach that includes team-based work within the cohort.

 - ACCT 5001 Introduction to Financial Accounting (1.5 credits)

 - ACCT 5002 Strategic Cost Analysis (1.5 credits)